-If we were to go even further, had you invested the same amount of money when they first went public in 2010, it would now be worth over £100,000.
-As such, even at today’s price of $410 per share, investors are super-reluctant to offload their Tesla shares.
-But, is Tesla an ethical investment?
-Yes – and for more reasons than one.
+Even at today’s price of $410 per share, investors are reluctant to offload their Tesla shares.
+Tesla is an ethical investment for more reasons than one.

 The underlying technology learns to adapt to your everyday needs, subsequently ensuring that your home is as energy-efficient as possible.
 The Powerwall project is also suitable for those that do not have regular access to solar energy.
 This is because it will charge only when electricity costs are low, and discharge when the opposite happens.

 Going back to the financials, many would argue that at a market capitalization of $330 billion, this is still an undervalued stock.

 Launched way back in 1900, Weyerhaeuser is a US-based supplier of timberland.
 The firm has over 26 million acres of timberlands across the US and Canada and employs almost 10,000 people.
 Now, you might be somewhat perplexed to see a company on our list of ethical investments that is involved in chopping down trees.

 However, Weyerhaeuser actually meets all of the requirements as an ethical and socially responsible stock.
 At the forefront of this is the 1 billion+ trees it has planted over the past decade.
 Crucially, the company notes that its overarching aim is to make sure its forests last forever.

 This isn’t only the case with at the source of its production journey.
 On the contrary, Weyerhaeuser promotes sustainable housing.
 This centres on ensuring that homes are not only affordable but in line with social and governance ethics.
 This means building homes with ethically sourced materials and ultimately – that have the capacity to obtain energy in an efficient and renewable manner.